 For a great example of a successful referral contest, take a look at Geek Pulse's contest:

 How it works if you run a campaign?

-A referral contest rewards the referrer who brings in the most additional contributors or the most overall funding.
+A referral contest rewards the referrer who brings in the most additional backers or the most overall funding.

 For a backer to count as a referrer, they must promote your campaign with Indiegogo’s share tools while logged into their Indiegogo account.
 This is important because otherwise, their unique ID won’t be attached to any resulting contributions or visits.

 When Funder A is logged into their account and uses Indiegogo’s share tools to send a tweet, for example, the link in the tweet includes Funder A’s unique ID.
 Then, when Funder B reads the tweet and clicks through the link to contribute, Funder A is recognized as helping bring in the amount contributed by Funder B.

 What counts as a referral?

 Don’t forget to establish clear rules for your referral contest as well as a clear timeline specifying the start and end dates of the referral contest so there’s no question about which referral contributions do and do not count.

 When should I launch this contest?

 Campaigns tend to have the most success with referral contests when they’re launched either around 30 days in or when 60% of the funding goal has been reached.
 This way, you already have a Backer base to activate and engage, and the contest can act as the final boost to get your campaign to goal.

-What do I need to tell my contributors to make this work?
+What do I need to tell my Backers to make this work?